 Causes of career stagnation

-There are a number of factors that can create stagnation in your career.
+Several factors can create stagnation in your career.

-No opportunity for learning: If your current position doesn’t give you the opportunity to learn and grow, your skills can become outdated.
+- No opportunity for learning: If your current position doesn’t allow you to learn and grow, your skills can become outdated.

 How to overcome career stagnation